intel/FPGA-Devcloud/main/QuickStartGuides/OpenCL_Program_PAC_Quickstart/Arria 10/README.md

 #### 3.5 Running the host code

-You have run make to build the CPU host executable in the prior section, so its not necessary to run again.
+You have already run `make` to build the CPU host executable in the prior section, so it's not necessary to compile the host code again.
 Simply run the following command to run a heterogeneous workload that combines CPU and FPGA execution to utilizing the CPU and FPGA working in tandem.

 ```bash
 ./bin/host					#version 1.2